 Oportun provides loans ranging from $300 to $7,000.
 However, the larger loans are only available to returning customers.

 The application form only requires 10 to 15 minutes to complete.
 Borrowers who provide all the necessary information can have a loan decision on the same day.
 To qualify, applicants must have government ID, proof of income to determine how much they can afford to borrow, and evidence of address.

 Oportun is available to borrowers with little or no credit.
 It reports payments to two of the three national credit bureaus, which allows borrowers who are regular on their payments to improve their credit.
-Its interest rates are fixed for the term of the loan.
-They are in fact higher than the interest rates charged by regular credit cards and prime lenders.
-However, 39% is much less than what payday and title loan lenders charge, which are only other alternatives for borrowers with little or no credit history.
+Its rates are fixed for the term of the loan.
+They are in fact higher than the rates charged by regular credit cards and prime lenders.
+However, 39% APR is much less than what payday and title loan lenders charge, which are only other alternatives for borrowers with little or no credit history.